Imatic-IT/imatic-mantis-issue-autocomplete/README.md

 ## Installation
-- Copy all files from Imatic Mantis Issue Type Checker into the plugins/ImaticIssueAutocomplete directory.
+- Copy all files from Imatic Mantis Issue Type Checker into the plugins/ImaticWhisperer directory.
 - In Mantis plugins page, install the plugin.
+- run npm install

 ## Browser Requirements